sangszhou/sangszhou.github.io/_posts/2016-09-14-shell-summary2.md

 **boot block** contains a small program called “Master Boot record”(MBR) which loads the kernel  during system boot up.

-**innode block** contains the **inode** for every file of the file system along with all the file attributes except its name.
+**inode block** contains the **inode** for every file of the file system along with all the file attributes except its name.

-## How will you print the login names of all users on a system?
+## How will you print the login names of all users on a system ?

 /etc/shadow file has all the users listed.